 VX15 is a humanized monoclonal antibody that binds and blocks the signaling activity of SEMA4D.
 We are advancing VX15 with what we believe to be novel mechanisms of action for the treatment of cancer and certain neurodegenerative diseases, including Huntington's disease.
-As of August 3, 2018, 297 patients have been treated or enrolled in five Phase 1 clinical trials and one Phase 2 clinical trial of VX15 in separate indications.
+As of July 20, 2018, 287 patients have been treated or enrolled in five Phase 1 clinical trials and one Phase 2 clinical trial of VX15 in separate indications.

 - NSCLC, Osteosarcoma and Melanoma.
 VX15 is currently being studied as a treatment for advanced solid tumors, including NSCLC, osteosarcoma and melanoma.
 We have observed in our study of VX15 in preclinical tumor models that SEMA4D regulates infiltration of immune precursor cells into tumor tissue.
 Our preclinical data suggest that blocking SEMA4D promotes infiltration of immune cells that can eradicate the tumor.
 We have also observed in our preclinical studies the potential for synergy between VX15 and an immune checkpoint blockade inhibitor, or checkpoint inhibitor, when used in combination.
 We completed a Phase 1 clinical trial of VX15 monotherapy and released top-line data in October 2014.
 VX15 was well tolerated in this clinical trial and showed early evidence of immune mediated activity.
-In October 2017 in collaboration with Merck KGaA, Darmstadt, Germany, or Merck KGaA, we initiated a Phase 1b/2 clinical trial of VX15 in combination with avelumab, an inhibitor of the PD-1/PD-L1 checkpoint pathway, in patients with NSCLC who have not previously been treated with immunotherapy, which we refer to as the CLASSICAL-Lung clinical trial.
-In February 2018, the Children's Oncology Group, or COG, with financial support of the National Cancer Institute initiated a Phase 1/2 clinical trial of VX15 as a single agent in pediatric patients with recurrent, relapsed, or refractory solid tumors, including osteosarcoma.
+In October 2017 in collaboration with Merck KGaA, Darmstadt, Germany, or Merck KGaA, we initiated a Phase 1b/2 clinical trial of VX15 in combination with avelumab, an inhibitor of the PD-1/PD-L1 checkpoint pathway, in patients with NSCLC who have not previously been treated with immunotherapy, which we refer to as the CLASSICAL-Lung clinical trial of VX15 as a single agent in pediatric patients with recurrent, relapsed, or refractory solid tumors, including osteosarcoma.
 In June 2018, an investigator-sponsored clinical trial, or IST, of VX15 in combination with Yervoy® (ipilimumab) and with Opdivo® (nivolumab) began at the UCLA Jonsson Comprehensive Cancer Center in patients with advanced melanoma who have progressed on prior anti-PD-1/PD-L1 based therapies. - Huntington's Disease.
 We are studying VX15 as a treatment for Huntington's disease, which is a neurodegenerative genetic disorder that typically manifests in mid-adult life.
 Our study of VX15 in Huntington's disease is based on our prior research of neurodegenerative disease mechanisms, where we showed in preclinical models that SEMA4D triggers activation of both microglia and astrocytes, the innate inflammatory cells of the central nervous system.
 The chronic activation of microglia and astrocytes has been implicated as an important disease mechanism in Huntington's disease, progressive MS and other neurodegenerative disorders.
 We initiated a Phase 2 clinical trial, which we refer to as the SIGNAL study, in July 2015 in early-stage and prodromal Huntington's disease patients.
 This clinical trial builds upon preclinical studies in an animal model of Huntington's disease and safety data from a Phase 1 dose-escalation clinical trial of VX15 in MS patients that we completed in November 2014.
 The SIGNAL study has an adaptive design, and interim analysis of Cohort A data for 36 randomized patients was completed in April 2017.
 On the basis of this data, the design of the Cohort B study was modified.
-One hundred forty-six of a planned 240 patients have been enrolled in Cohort B as of August 3, 2018, and the estimated primary completion date is the third quarter of 2020.
+One hundred thirty-eight of a planned 240 patients have been enrolled in Cohort B as of July 20, 2018, and the estimated primary completion date is the third quarter of 2020.
 The U.S. Food and Drug Administration, or the FDA, Division of Neurology Products has granted both orphan drug designation and Fast Track designation to VX15 for Huntington's disease.